Islamic State hits back against Syrian rebels north of Aleppo: monitors

 The rebels, whom Turkey has supported with tanks and air strikes, had been pushing towards the IS stronghold of Dabiq, a village with symbolic importance to the jihadists.

-The IS attack, which began late on Friday, retook villages including Akhtarin and pushed towards Turkman Bareh, some 3 km (2 miles) east of Dabiq, said the British-based Observatory, which tracks the war using contacts on the ground.
+The IS attack, which began late on Friday, retook villages including Akhtarin and pushed towards Turkman Bareh, some three km (two miles) east of Dabiq, said the British-based Observatory, which tracks the war using contacts on the ground.

+Turkey's military said two Syrian rebels had been killed and nine wounded in fighting against IS.
+It said Turkish warplanes had hit 14 Islamic State targets over the last 24 hours and that an air strike by the U.S.-led coalition killed two IS militants.

+Ankara launched its first major military incursion into Syria in August, deploying tanks and warplanes to support insurgents it backs in an operation dubbed "Euphrates Shield".

+The operation has separately targeted Islamic State and Kurdish militants, whose presence along its border Turkey sees as a threat.

+Turkish attacks against the Kurdish YPG militia have caused tension with Washington, for whom the YPG has been an effective partner on the ground for its air campaign against IS.

-(Reporting by John Davison; editing by Mark Heinrich)
+(Reporting by John Davison; additional reporting by Daren Butler in Istanbul; editing by Mark Heinrich and Stephen Powell)